14 DC Christmas Markets You Need to Shop Local

 Christmas Market DC

-We are rounding up our favorite Christmas Market DC experiences in Washington, DC, Maryland and Virginia, but always be on the lookout for new ones.
-The pop-up market (and bar) is quite popular in the Nation’s capitol.
+We are rounding up our favorite Christmas Market DC experiences in Washington DC, Maryland and Virginia, but we are always on the lookout for new ones.
+If you didn’t know already, pop-up markets (and pop-up bars) are quite popular in our Nation’s capitol.
 They like to keep us on our toes around here and create magical winter wonderlands whenever possible.

 Christmas at the DC Downtown Holiday Market in Washington DC